MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/casyncsocket-class.md

 ### <a name="remarks"></a>Açıklamalar

-Daha fazla bilgi için bkz [.
-Windows Yuvaları: Yuva bildirimleri](../../mfc/windows-sockets-socket-notifications.md).
+Daha fazla bilgi için bkz.
+[Windows Yuvaları: yuva bildirimleri](../../mfc/windows-sockets-socket-notifications.md).

 ##  <a name="onclose"></a>CAsyncSocket:: OnClose